dpscience/MELTail/README.md

 # MELTail
-A modified version of the historical MATLAB code MELT optionally enabling tail-fitting on lifetime spectra using Maximum Entropy for optimization.
+A modified version of the historical MATLAB code MELT optionally enabling tail-fitting on lifetime spectra based on distributed characteristic lifetimes using Maximum Entropy for optimization.